felipereyel/chatrooms/README.md

 ```

 The application should be runnig of port 3000 after initialization (fiber header will appear).
+There are some screenshots on the `screenshots` folder capturing the most important flows.

-Note that this project uses `cookies` for authentication, so to simulate multiple users you can:
+Note that this project uses `jwt cookies` for authentication, so to simulate multiple users you can:
 - open multiple different browsers
-- combine the use of private/icognito windows with normal windows
+- combine the use of private/icognito windows with normal windows, [example](./screenshots//live-chat.gif)

 ## Contents
 This command will run the following containers: